csnizik/newsnizikdotcom/data/blog/coding-in-the-name-of.md

    }
    ```

 Those are some of the basics of namespacing.
-And the beauty of namespaces are: if you don't want to use them, fine!
+And one of the beauties of them is: if you don't want to use them, fine!
 They don't affect any existing code in any way, so if you want to leave them out, you can.